noodlespan/helix/doc/masternode-budget.md

 Get paid
 ------------------------

-When block `1000000` is reached you'll receive a payment for `1200` Helix.
+When block `1000000` is reached you'll receive a payment for `1200` Tcash.

 RPC Commands